dgweissman/website/content/authors/admin/_index.md

   icon_pack: ai
   link: files/cv.pdf
 ---
-I am a developmental cognitive neuroscientist studying neural mechanisms that explain how childhood trauma impacts emotion functioning in adolescence.
+I am a developmental cognitive neuroscientist studying neural mechanisms that explain how childhood trauma impacts emotion functioning in adolescence and contributes to the development of psychopathology.
+My research interests and pedagogical philosophy are informed by my education and training in Neuroscience in Developmental Psychology and my experiences as a middle school teacher.